untra/untra.github.io/about.md

 I am a professional Software Developer, currently residing in **Boulder, Colorado**.
 I am passionate about mathematics, functional programming, software engineering, polyglot programming, network security, cryptography, and developer operations.

-I am currently employed at [_LogRhythm_](https://logrhythm.com/)
+I was previously employed at [_LogRhythm_](https://logrhythm.com/) 💠

 I have navigated fulfillment of FIPS 140-2 requirements for a project.
 I have broken monoliths into microservices.
-I have shoveled legacy code into tested & automated nightly builds and all of it again in <button dark-toggle aria-hidden>Night mode</button>
+I have shoveled legacy code into tested & automated nightly builds and all of it again in <button dark-toggle aria-hidden>Night mode</button>.
+My tenure at LogRhythm taught me the importance of customer collaboration, automation of operations, and open technical perspectives.
+Those experiences taught me to recognize simple solutions and how to mentally begin to address chicken and egg problems.

+I am currently employed at [_StackHawk_](https://stackhawk.com) 🦅

 ## 🤹 Technical Skills

 I currently enjoy working with [_Typescript_](https://www.typescriptlang.org/), [_Go_](https://golang.org/) and [_Elixir_](https://elixir-lang.org/) .
 I also have familiarity and experience working in _Java_, _C_ and _Ruby_ .

+My new favorite shiny thing right now is [_Terraform_](https://terraform.io)

 ### Philosophies